How is the trading of conditions for other entitlements treated under the Workplace Bargaining Policy 2018 (the Policy)?

 What can’t be traded?

-Trade-offs must be reasonable, quantifiable, at least cost neutral and conform to longstanding bargaining policies and practices.
+Trade-offs must be reasonable, at least cost neutral, be either quantifiable or otherwise robustly established to be of a similar value and conform to longstanding bargaining policies and practices.
 Trade-offs resulting in changes to baseline pay or superannuation will not be considered, in keeping with the community’s expectations of appropriate terms and conditions for Commonwealth employment.